 If you are wanting constant-on, no strobe, you just flip that switch one time and you’ll be good to go.
 If you’re watching the video and hearing the switch causes noise discipline concerns, just remember the light was new and the camera pretty close.
 I’m confident it would break in and settle into a smoother action.

-Now if you read the specs carefully you will see it says that “IPX7 waterproof to 1 meter for 30 minutes.”
+If you read the specs carefully you will see it says that it is “IPX7 waterproof to 1 meter for 30 minutes”.
 You don’t have to ask me twice for anything, let alone a challenge.
-That earlier rain wasn’t enough to really test it, so I went out to Gunfighter Alley (yeah, I named one of the ranges on my ranch that, so?), filled a big damn bucket up and dropped the light in.
-While the TLR-1 HL was soaking in water, cow-slobber and protein lick I relaxed on the porch sippin’ sweet tea.
+That earlier rain wasn’t enough to really test it, so I went out to Gunfighter Alley.
+(Yeah, I named one of the ranges on my ranch that, so?).
+I filled a big damn bucket up and dropped the light in.
+While the TLR-1 HL was soaking in water, cow-slobber, and protein lick I relaxed on the porch sippin’ sweet tea.

-After about half an hour I walked back out, removed the light, mounted it to my pistol and headed for the shed without drying it off.
-Lo and behold it worked then, and still works now.
-I’m not sure if anyone would be 3 meters deep in the water with their light on, let alone smoke-checking anyone but Aquaman with a handgun, but I could see it being dropped in water and having to find it.
-With that in mind it passed the water test just fine.
+After about half an hour I walked back out, removed the light, mounted it to my pistol, and headed for the shed without drying it off.
+Lo and behold it worked then and still works now.
+I’m not sure if anyone would be 3 meters deep in the water with their weapon-mounted light on, let alone smoke-checking anyone but Aqua Man with a handgun.
+But I could see it being dropped in water and having to find it.
+With that in mind, it passed the water test just fine.

 So the last thing you might be wondering about is the cost.
 I have seen them online from anywhere from $150-$269, but Tactical Gear offers them for $120.99.
-This light is absolutely worth that price, in my opinion.
-(Note: remember, Tactical Gear provided this for my review, and as far as I know I’m going to be keeping it, but don’t let that color what I’m saying.
+This weapon-mounted light is absolutely worth that price, in my opinion.
+(Note: remember, Tactical Gear provided this for my review.
+As far as I know I’m going to be keeping it, but I don’t let that color what I’m saying.
 Trust me, if this was a POS I’d say so.)
-As with anything you might have to depend on in a fight for your life, don’t make a decision based on just one review—that said, as you start your research, chalk this one up to a definite cleared hot.
+As with anything you might have to depend on in a fight for your life, don’t make a decision based on just one review.
+That said as you start your research, chalk this one up to a definite cleared hot.

-Keep in mind when you watch this video that 1) I was a dumbass and didn’t turn my phone to landscape; 2) it’s filmed with a phone, not some gozillion dollar omega camera and 3) there’s no real way to adequately convey how bright this thing is in a simple video.
+Keep in mind when you watch this video that 1) I was a dumbass and didn’t turn my phone to landscape.
+2) it’s filmed with a phone, not some gazillion dollar omega camera.
+3) there’s no real way to adequately convey how bright this thing is in a simple video.
 My advice – try to test one out if you’re unconvinced and you have a friend/comrade who can loan you one.